Giskard-AI/giskard-hub/script-docs/hub/ui/annotate/review_test_results.rst

 - The test case did not meet one or more evaluation criteria
 - At least one check that was enabled on the test case failed
-- The agent's response did not comply with the validation rules

-To understand why a test failed, you need to review the specific checks that were applied.
+To understand why a test case failed, you need to review the specific checks that were applied.

 .. note::